bearkent/sciencefair2021/code-journal.md

 1/14/21 Made a form using forms-wtf and bootstrap.
 Also set up sqlite3 as a database for easy data collection.

 1/15/21 Made a function that takes the data from the database and then adds it to a webpage.
+Finished the code to send you to a page that has your case.